-How might your current work contribute to the Transition movement?
+How might your current work contribute to the sustainability movement?

 Over the last few years, since we moved to 3 acres in Arroyo Grande, we have been working to improve our place with a fruit orchard and a garden.
 There is a landscape company down the way that had been paying to dump their waste at a landfill.
 We have offered to take in some of their waste and compost it.
 We are delighted to have the green waste and to be able to improve our soil while helping to decrease the loads to the landfill.